Bank Transaction

 Bitcoin Transaction

-In a bitcoin, your private key acts as the login (username and password) for your bank account.
+In Bitcoin, your private key acts as the login (username and password) for your bank account.
 And your public key acts as your bank account number (with routing information included).

 Just as your bank login and account number are related, your public and private keys are also related.
 Just as your bank login cannot be derived from your bank account number, your private key cannot be derived from your public key.
-For this reason, it is safe to share your public key, as you would your bank account number, in order to receive payments.
+For this reason, it is safe to share your public key — as you would your bank account number — in order to receive payments.
+In practice you would share a wallet address, which is derived from your public key and shorter.

 Above is an example of a Bitcoin transaction.
-Bob sends money to Alice’s Bitcoin address, and receives his change at a new Bitcoin address.
+Bob sends money to Alice’s Bitcoin address, and receives his change at a new Bitcoin address (newly created by your wallet as a privacy benefit).

 In a bank transaction, Bob’s transactions are processed by his bank acting as a central authority.
 Bob’s bank physically maintains the ledger corresponding to Bob’s account on its private servers.

-By contrast, Bob’s Bitcoin transaction is processed by the Bitcoin network in a peer-to-peer manner, with no central authority.
+By contrast, Bob’s Bitcoin transaction is processed by the Bitcoin network in a peer-to-peer manner, with no central authority, by a globally decentralized network of servers (nodes) that anyone can run.

 Traditional Finance